mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 the current runtime state of MaxScale.
 This makes problem analysis easier if an unexpected outage happens.

+#### `max_auth_failures`

+The maximum number of authentication failures that are tolerated before a host is temporarily blocked.
+The default value is 10 failures.
+After a host is blocked, connections from it are rejected for 60 seconds.

+Note that the configured value is not a hard limit.
+The number of tolerated failures is between `max_auth_failures` and `threads * max_auth_failures` where `max_auth_failures` is the configured value of this parameter and `threads` is the number of configured threads.

 ### REST API Configuration

 The MaxScale REST API is an HTTP interface that provides JSON format data